davenquinn/cesium-martini/README.md

 ## Motivation

 The Cesium digital globe is a powerful platform for visualization of geospatial data in 3D.
-Cesium maintains a global elevation dataset as a pre-computed terrain mesh, which caches the computationally-intensive step of meshing height-field data into a triangle irregular network (TIN).
+Cesium maintains a global elevation dataset as a prebuilt terrain mesh, which caches the computationally-intensive step of meshing height-field data into a triangle irregular network (TIN).
 Unfortunately, this [quantized mesh](https://github.com/CesiumGS/quantized-mesh) format is relatively new, narrowly supported and tailored to Cesium itself.
-Additionally, supporting this new format for third-party elevation datasets requires maintenance of additional processing pipelines and storage resources.
+Going forward, supporting a TIN format for elevation datasets requires maintenance of significant single-purpose processing pipelines and storage resources.

 Mapbox maintains a multiscale global elevation dataset in their clever